February 15, 2017

-At events like the recent Clerkenwell Design Week, we are invited to pass judgement on products and ideas that have been created by other people.
-The reviews that follow in the wake of such events cement this idea, even if we often outsource the decision making to people who are better placed to decide, or at least better able to express an opinion.
-Such events would not function at all in this regard unless there was some consensus on what constitutes good and bad design at the same time that we all believed we know what good taste is and we all know a good piece of design when we see it.
+In shows and the media, we are often invited to pass judgement on products and ideas that have been created by other people.
+The reviews that follow often cement some form of accepted view, even if we often outsource the decision making to people who are better placed to decide, or at least better enabled to express an opinion.
+Such judgements would not function at all in this regard unless there was some underlying consensus about what constitutes good and bad design at the same time that we all believed we know what good taste is and we all know a good piece of design when we see it.
 In so far as the consensus is universally accepted, we are all right.
 But how much do we really understand about the things that surround us and their design?
 And how meaningful is the consensus?
 In JG Ballard’s novel High Rise, recently made into a film, he writes of the disdain Anthony Royal, the architect of the eponymous tower has for the tastes of its residents.

 The idea of taste is a strange one, not least when we’re surrounded by people guiding our tastes in everything from cars to wine, food, clothes, house design, office design, restaurants, holidays, language, art, music, books and film.
 The problem with an acceptance of what we mean by ‘good taste’ is that it acts as a brake on change and innovation.
 Alan Bennett once made the point in typical style.
 ‘Taste is timorous, conservative and fearful,’ he wrote.
 ‘It is a handicap.
 It stunts.
 Olivier was unhampered by taste and was often vulgar; Dickens similarly.
 Both could fail and failure is a sort of vulgarity; but it’s better than a timorous toeing of the line.
 Taste abuts on self preservation.
 It is the audience that polices taste.
 Only if you can forget your audience can you escape.’